CCC Adaptation Monitoring Framework

 • We assess quantitative data where possible but some important aspects of climate adaptation are innately difficult to measure.
 These areas require nuanced, qualitative treatment.

 To summarise the full extent of the available indicator data for a specific outcome, we score delivery and implementation based on defined criteria (Table 1).
-These criteria look for overall evidence that relevant indicators exist, are moving in the right direction (for climate resilience) and are generally at a high level.
+These criteria look for overall evidence that relevant indicators exist, are performing at a high level (either in relation to an industry or government commitment or target or based on judgement from the Adaptation Committee), with performance either being maintained or improving over time.
 We also highlight where the available indicator information is insufficient to allow for meaningful assessment of national-scale progress toward the delivery of the outcome.
 This may arise if datasets are partial, geographically incomplete, out-of-date, or lack sufficient measurement history to allow a trend in progress overtime to be estimated.

 Table 1